THE EXORCISM OF EMILY ROSE

 The Archdiocese of the Catholic church, however, just wants a winning lawyer and, through her law firm, hires Erin Bruner (Laura Linney: CONGO, PRIMAL FEAR, ABSOLUTE POWER, THE MOTHMAN PROPHECIES, THE LIFE OF DAVID GALE, MYSTIC RIVER).

-In short, Erin cares nothing for the well-being of her client or her community, her life is ruled by self-serving opportunism.
+In short, Erin cares nothing for the well-being of her client or her community.
+Her life is ruled by self-serving opportunism.

 When Erin visits Father Moore in his holding cell, she finds that he won't accept any pleas from the prosecutor's office.
 What's more, he wants to testify.
 Why?
 "Because Emily's story must be told."